Diebbo/assignment-3-computational-geometry/report/chapters/quickhull.typ

 The results of our benchmarks shown in the diagram below respects our expectations, with QuickHull performing well on circular and square distributions, while showing increased computation time on the parabola distribution as the number of points increases.

-Following up the results for the QuickHull algorithm in linear scale:
+Following are the results for the QuickHull algorithm:
-// full page

 #bench.lq.diagram(
   bench.plot_bench("quick", "circle"),
   bench.plot_bench("quick", "square"),
   bench.plot_bench("quick", "parabola"),
   xaxis: (label: "Number of elements"),
   legend: (position: top + left),
+  xscale: bench.log2,
+  yscale: "log",
   width: 100%,
   height: 6cm,
 )